Professor Fileva is on sabbatical AY23-24.

 Iskra Fileva (Ph.D., Boston University, 2009).
 Professor Fileva joined the department in Fall 2014.
 Prior to coming to the University of Colorado, Boulder, she taught at several universities, most recently at the University of North Carolina at Chapel Hill and the University of Michigan, Ann Arbor.

 Professor Fileva specializes in moral psychology and issues at the intersection of philosophy, psychology, and psychiatry.
 She also does work in aesthetics and epistemology.
-Her work has appeared in many journals, including: Australasian Journal of Philosophy, Synthese, American Philosophical Quarterly, and European Journal of Philosophy.
+Her work has appeared in a number of journals, including: Australasian Journal of Philosophy, Philosophers' Imprint, Philosophical Studies, and Synthese.

 For more information on Professor Fileva's teaching and research, including a list of publications, see her CV.